-- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "" indicates the location of Pin 1.
-Jumpers/components/LED indicators not indicated are used for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
-Do not install the onboard battery upside down to avoid possible explosion. - To avoid causing interference with other components, please be sure to use an add-on card that is fully compliant with the PCI-standard on a PCI slot.
+- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "=" indicates the location of Pin 1. - Jumpers/components/LED indicators not indicated are used for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+Do not install the onboard battery upside down to avoid possible explosion.